H. H. Asquith: July Crisis and outbreak of the First World War

 During the continuing escalation Asquith "used all his experience and authority to keep his options open" and adamantly refused to commit his government by saying, "The worst thing we could do would be to announce to the world at the present moment that in no circumstances would we intervene."
-But he recognised Grey's clear commitment to Anglo-French unity and, following Russian mobilisation on 30 July, and the Kaiser's ultimatum to the Tsar on 1 August, he recognised the inevitability of war.
+But he recognised Grey's clear commitment to Anglo-French unity and, following Russian mobilisation on 30 July, and Kaiser Wilhelm II's ultimatum to Tsar Nicholas II on 1 August, he recognised the inevitability of war.
 From this point, he committed himself to participation, despite continuing Cabinet opposition.
 As he said, "There is a strong party reinforced by Ll George[, ] Morley and Harcourt who are against any kind of intervention.
 Grey will never consent and I shall not separate myself from him."
 Also, on 2 August, he received confirmation of Conservative support from Bonar Law.
 In one of two extraordinary Cabinets held on that Sunday, Grey informed members of the 1912 Anglo-French naval talks and Asquith secured agreement to mobilise the fleet.

-On Monday 3 August, the Belgian Government rejected the German demand for free passage through its country and in the afternoon, "with gravity and unexpected eloquence", Grey spoke in the Commons and called for British action "against the unmeasured aggrandisement of any power".
+On Monday 3 August the Belgian Government rejected the German demand for free passage through its country and in the afternoon, "with gravity and unexpected eloquence", Grey spoke in the Commons and called for British action "against the unmeasured aggrandisement of any power".
 Basil Liddell Hart considered that this speech saw the "hardening (of) British opinion to the point of intervention".
-The following day Asquith saw the King and an ultimatum to Germany demanding withdrawal from Belgian soil was issued with a deadline of midnight Berlin time, 11.00 p.m.
-(GMT).
+The following day Asquith saw the King and an ultimatum to Germany demanding withdrawal from Belgian soil was issued with a deadline of midnight Berlin time, 11.00 pm (GMT).
 Margot Asquith described the moment of expiry, somewhat inaccurately, in these terms: "(I joined) Henry in the Cabinet room.
-Lord Crewe and Sir Edward Grey were already there and we sat smoking cigarettes in silence … The clock on the mantelpiece hammered out the hour and when the last beat of midnight struck it was as silent as dawn.
+Lord Crewe and Grey were already there and we sat smoking cigarettes in silence ...
+The clock on the mantelpiece hammered out the hour and when the last beat of midnight struck it was as silent as dawn.
 We were at War."